Skip to main content

 • For high-sensitivity PCR, isolate nucleated cells and wash them repeatedly in physiological buffers.

-Highly Sensitive RT-PCR:
+Highly sensitive RT-PCR:

 • More advanced methods, such as lithium chloride treatment, effectively remove heparin without degrading RNA.